Agent swarms: cooperation and coordination under stringent communications constraint: Continuum communications

-Here we assume that this receive rate $\inforate^a_b$ can be measured and is known by a receiving agent, but that it cannot measure its constituent contributions ${\Trate}^b_a$, ${\Elink}_{ab}$, and ${\Aknow}^b_a$ individually.
-However, we do allow that the receiving agent might still be able to make plausible inferences about those unknowns by making some assumptions.
+Here we assume that this receive rate $\inforate^a_b$ can be measured therefore the receiving agent will be aware of it, but that the agent cannot measure its constituent contributions ${\Trate}^b_a$, ${\Elink}_{ab}$, and ${\Aknow}^b_a$ individually.
+However, we do allow that the receiving agent might still be able to make plausible inferences about those unknown contributions by making some assumptions.